 For over 20 years, the Sunday Arts Hour has brought beautiful music to our area.
 This free concert series alternates locations between PCCA’s own Landis House, the historic Fetter House and New Hope United Church of Christ.
 Join the tradition and savor an afternoon of beautiful music from some of Central PA’s leading musical performers.

-April 23, 2017 at Landis House Map it
+April 23, 2017 at 3pm at Landis House Map it

 Charlie Zahm (Irish and folk music)

 Charlie Zahm is one of the most popular soloists at Celtic music festivals, Maritime, and American Traditional music events anywhere east of the Mississippi.
 With a baritone voice some have described as “coming along once in a generation,” Charlie has become one of the most successful performers on the Celtic festival circuit, weaving magical moments of Scottish and Irish history for the listener and viewer, with passion for the performance and a chosen repertoire pleasing to all members of the family.
 A master of the guitar as well, Charlie brings an authentic love and respect for the music he sings-and with dashes of humor and a light in his eyes, he will draw you into the stories of his songs!